tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

     ...
 ```

 When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugin device.
-During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find the `se::platform` through its platform name registered from plugin: "MyDevicePlatform”,  then stream executor platform (`se::platform`) further creates or find a `StreamExecutor` object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.
+During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find the `se::platform` through its platform name / subdevice type registered from plugin: "My_GPU”,  then stream executor platform (`se::platform`) further creates or find a `StreamExecutor` object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.

 The section below shows some pseudo code to introduce some extension inside the TensorFlow proper for the pluggable device creation.
 The implementation is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).